VictorC0des/VictorC0des/README.md

 <h3 align="left">I am a software engineering student.
 I am passionate about technology and I like to learn new things every day.
 My areas of interest are web development and computer security.
 My goal is to become a professional developer and create solutions that improve people's lives.</h3>

-- 👨‍🎓 I’m currently Studyng at [Universidad Tecnológica Metropolitana de Alta Tecnología](https://utma.edu.mx/)
+- 👨‍🎓 I’m currently studying at [Universidad Tecnológica Metropolitana de Alta Tecnología](https://utma.edu.mx/)

 <h3>My skills (I am still learning)</h3>